AllieRays/what-is-git-demo/005-git-merge-conflict.md

 ## Exercise

-In case there were any changes that are not reflected in your upstream, local and origin reset your repo.
+In case there were any changes from the upstream that are not reflected in your local and origin reset your repo. \
+* note do this with caution on other projects as it will destroy git history.

 ```
 $ git reset --hard upstream
 $ git push origin --all -f